shdown/luastatus/plugins/llamacxx/README.rst

 fetch a random prompt from a list using Lua's ``math.random``) or use data from "nested widgets" (e.g. ``xtitle`` or ``mpd``) that this plugin can spawn.

+**NOTE**: this plugin is a toy; it is intended for amusement only.
+We oppose AI slop, "vibe-coding", anthropomorphization of LLMs, using LLMs to obtain information instead of authoritative sources, and similar things.

 Options
 =======
 The following options are supported: